Vontei/notes/week03/03-lectures/js-dom-basics/README.md

 Research this on your own. **How would you construct the Google query to find a solution quickly?**

 Ideally, after you search, you should find an answer within the first three results.
-If not, redefine your search, as, more often than not, the results are unlikely to be relevant.
-This begs the question - *What constitues a good search result?* Think about this.
+If not, redefine your search, as, more often than not, the results are *unlikely* to be relevant.
+This begs the question - **What constitues a good search result?** Think about this for a minute - or two.
 Think about when you constructed a good search query vs. a poor search query.
-What kinds of sites did you find a good result from?
+Which sites produced a good result?
 [StackOverflow](http://stackoverflow.com/), [MDN JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript), and [w3schools JavaScript](http://www.w3schools.com/js/) generally yield good results.
-Often you will find that the more esoteric the subject, the more you will have to rely on [StackOverflow](http://stackoverflow.com/).
+Overtime, you will find that the more esoteric the subject, the more you will have to rely on [StackOverflow](http://stackoverflow.com/).
 Keep this in mind.
 Practice.
 Practice.
 Practice.

 #### `createElement`